-If you are installing your TELUS Boost Wi-Fi system and have no available LAN ports to plug your first booster into your modem, you will have to unplug one of the occupied LAN ports.
+If you are're installing your TELUS Boost Wi-Fi but don't have any available LAN ports to plug your first Boost Wi-Fi into your modem, unplug one of the occupied LAN ports.

-- Devices that you may unplug instead include computers, printers or other personal devices that can be connected via Wi-Fi instead of an Ethernet connection.
+- Instead, you may unplug computers, printers or other personal devices that can be connected via Wi-Fi rather than an Ethernet connection

-- If all of your ports are full and you do not wish to unplug any of your devices, we recommend purchasing an Ethernet network switch at your preferred electronics retailer.
+- If all of your ports are full and you don't wish to unplug any of your devices, we recommend purchasing an Ethernet network switch from your preferred electronics retailer

-Check if the power cable is plugged into the booster and power outlet.
-Press the power button on the back of the booster to turn it on.
+Check if the power cable is plugged into the Boost Wi-Fi and power outlet.
+Press the power button on the back to turn it on.

-Your Wi-Fi booster is not connected to the network.
+Your Boost Wi-Fi extender is not connected to the network.

 No action required.
-Your Wi-Fi booster is starting up.
-It may take up to two minutes for your Wi-Fi booster to turn on.
+Your Boost Wi-Fi is starting up.
+It may take up to 2 minutes for your Boost Wi-Fi to turn on.
 This process is complete once the LED is a solid blue.

-Your Wi-Fi booster software is updating.
-Do not turn off your Wi-Fi booster during this time.
+Your Boost Wi-Fi software is updating.
+Do not turn off your Boost Wi-Fi during this time.
 The LED will turn solid blue when finished.

 No action required.
-Your Wi-Fi booster has a good Wi-Fi or ethernet connection.
+Your Boost Wi-Fi has a good Wi-Fi or Ethernet connection.

 Flashing blue fast (every half a second)

 No action required.
-Your Wi-Fi booster is connecting to your home network.
+Your Boost Wi-Fi is connecting to your home network.
 This process will take approximately 10 seconds.

 Flashing blue slow (every 2 seconds)